 - Dirty Cop: Seemingly the entire department to one degree or another.
 At least one officer's brother runs numbers and the officer himself hangs out in the brother's establishment while bets are made.

-- Dramatic Chase Opening / First-Episode Spoiler: The book begins with the Irregulars chasing the money as far as they are able then celebrating with their advisors.
+- Dramatic Chase Opening: The book begins with the Irregulars chasing the money as far as they are able then celebrating with their advisors.
 The rest deals with the history of gambling in New Rochelle and how the Irregulars got to that point.

 - Embarrassing Middle Name / Gender-Blender Name: When meeting the T-Men to discuss the Irregulars, Rev. Hill asks them to call him Fay."Miserable name that it is, it's mine."